istio/istio.io/content/en/news/releases/1.29.x/announcing-1.29/change-notes/index.md

 - **Added** support for watching symlink secrets in the Istio node agent.

 - **Added** CRL support in ztunnel.
 When a `ca-crl.pem` file is provided via plugged-in CA, Istiod automatically distributes Certificate Revocation Lists to all participating namespaces in the cluster.
-This enhancement allows Added CRL support in ztunnel for certificate validation with plugged-in CAs. using plugged-in CAs.
   ([Issue #58733](https://github.com/istio/istio/issues/58733))

 - **Added** an experimental feature to allow dry-run AuthorizationPolicy in ztunnel.
 This feature will be disabled by default.
 See the Upgrade Note for details.